hfmark/seismic-noise-tomography/README.md

 How to start
 ------------
-You should start reading the example configuration file, `tomo_Brazil.cnf`, which contains global parameters and detailed instructions.
+You should start reading the example configuration file, `tomo_test.cnf`, which contains global parameters and detailed instructions.
 You should then create your own configuration file (any name with cnf extension, \*.cnf) with your own parameters, and place it in the same folder as the scripts.
-It is not advised to simply modify `tomo_Brazil.cnf`, as any update may revert your changes.
+It is not advised to simply modify `tomo_test.cnf`, as any update may revert your changes.

 You may then use the scripts in the following order: